Skip to main content

 INSTRUCTIONS TO STAFF 340:25-5-340

-2. CSS staff does not establish an initial AOR or update an AOR through a default court order as to the defaulting custodial person (CP) or noncustodial parent (NCP).
+2. CSS staff does not establish an initial AOR or update an AOR through a default court order as to the defaulting CP or noncustodial parent.

 3. When a child support case closes or subsequently reopens the established AOR remains in effect.
-An AOR is updated on a closed case per subsection (c) of this rule.
+An AOR is updated on a closed case, per subsection (c) of Oklahoma Administrative Code 340:25-5-340.

-4. A case participant designates or changes an AOR by completing and submitting Form 03EN008E, Child Support Services - Address of Record and/or Family Violence Statement, or another document approved by the managing attorney that provides appropriate notice regarding the purposes of the AOR.
+4. A case participant designates or changes an AOR by completing and submitting Form 03EN008E, Child Support Services - Address of Record and/or Family Violence Statement, or another document the managing attorney approves that provides appropriate notice regarding the purposes of the AOR.

 5. When CSS is serving a party by regular mail to the AOR, CSS staff: